allpro/form-manager/README.md

 **Data Validation & Error Messages**

-- Comprehensive validation of data; with most common validators built-in.
+- Comprehensive validation of data; with most common validators built-in
 - Configuration options at both the form and field level for maximum control
 - Simple, multiple validation options linked to error-message system
 - Error-message auto-generation, using a templating system